Bird & Bird

 Continue reading

 The training depends on the team and matters at hand, “some seats have formal training programmes, but all the partners/associates take the time needed to explain things”.
 One trainee says: “Training can vary based on the department that you are in.
 The variety and quality of work, as well as the accompanying training that I have received during my time in our IP department has been outstanding.”
+Overall, rookies describe a nice blend of informative training sessions and “hands on learning on the job.”

 Eco-minded trainees praise the firm’s recycling of coffee grounds into the next day’s brownies, its efforts on recycling and energy-saving automatic lights across the building.

 The rise of Bird & Bird as the cool tech-bro of the legal world is no piece of good fortune.
 In the early days of the internet, it became one of the first law firms to establish its own website, choosing the quirky domain name twobirds.com way back in 1995.
 Since then it has built out from its core of telecommunications, media and technology (TMT) work to widen its focus towards more standard corporate and finance instructions — with its top-ranked intellectual property (IP) practice a big draw for clients and aspiring lawyers alike.
-In 2017, the firm ventured across the pond to launch a new base in tech paradise San Francisco.
+In 2017, the firm ventured across the pond to launch a base in tech paradise San Francisco.

 As for the firm’s own tech, there is some appetite for improvement.
 “The tech that we offer our clients is very advanced, however the tech within the firm isn’t the best,” a Bird in training reveals.
 “I have often had issues with my laptop and sometimes the document management system runs very slow.
 The post and copy room are very efficient though, as is the document production team.”
-For working from home, lawyers are provided with a laptop and phone and given £250 toward extras such as laptop stands, monitors, chairs and desk.
+When working from home, lawyers are provided with a laptop and phone and given £250 toward extras such as laptop stands, monitors, chairs and desk.
 An insider reports WFH is fairly stress-free and it is “easy” to contact people over the firm’s messaging system.

 As for the fun side of life: “I make evening social plans, and I’ve only had to work on the weekend when busy,” says one trainee.
 “Everyone respects when you’re on annual leave and if you’re working late, people want to know why and if they can help.”
 Another Birdee says their supervisors encourage them to leave early during quiet periods although there have been some “very late nights and the weekends worked.
 This is the exception and not the rule though.”